sadik131/PortfilioHtml/README.md

 This is a simple website created using HTML and CSS.
 Follow the instructions below to clone, install, and run the project.

- 1. clone the repository from a terminal `git@github.com:sadik131/personalProtfilio.git`
+ 1. clone the repository from a terminal `git@github.com:sadik131/protfolioHtml.git`
- 2. naviage to the project directory  `cd personalProtfolio`
+ 2. naviage to the project directory  `cd protfolioHtml`
  3. install project `npm start`

 ## Features